riteshf/RCT-201/w1/1.typescript-intro/2.pre-assignment/README.md

 - Create a Node Project
 - Install `typescript` and `tsc`
-- Add Scripts to run the file.
+- Add Scripts to run the files.

 # Assignments